chartjs/Chart.js/docs/developers/updates.md

 }
 ```

-You can also update a specific scale either by its id.
+You can update a specific scale by its id as well.

 ```javascript
 function updateScale(chart) {